jhipster/generator-jhipster-react-native/README.md

 Answer the prompts, entering the path to your JHipster app and choosing any plugins you want.
 The generator will create a new directory containing the project (preconfigured for both iOS and Android).

-After generating, you can use the [entity generator, JDL importer, and other commands](docs/generators-and-plugins.md).
+After generating, you can use the [entity generator, JDL importer, and other commands](docs/generators.md).

+#### Configuration

+`app/config/app-config.js` contains several important variables:
+ - `apiUrl`: Your JHipster app's API url
+ - `appUrlScheme`: Your app's URL scheme for deep-linking, this is also configured for iOS (Info.plist) and Android (AndroidManifest.xml) separately.
+ - `uaaBaseUrl`: (UAA only) If you use a `uaaBasePath` other than `uaa`, configure this variable

+**Notes for Android:**
-**Note:** When running your JHipster backend locally for Android, make sure to run `adb reverse tcp:8080 tcp:8080` so the app can communicate with your backend.
+ - When running your JHipster backend locally for Android, make sure to run `adb reverse tcp:8080 tcp:8080` so the app can communicate with your backend.
+ - When building the Android app manually, prepend `app:` to the command (due to React Native Navigation).
+For example: `./gradlew app:bundleRelease`

 [npm-image]: https://img.shields.io/npm/v/ignite-jhipster.svg
 [npm-url]: https://npmjs.org/package/ignite-jhipster